 Hearing protection is subject to the same exchange deadlines as any other product bought online.
 There is a slight difference, however.
 Earplugs and products made of silicone or wax can only be returned in their original packaging and unused.
 As these are hygiene products, they cannot be exchanged after use.
 After use, the product may be contaminated with germs, bacteria or wax and therefore unusable.
 We ask for your understanding.
 Ear muffs, on the other hand, can be exchanged as normal within the specified deadlines.

 In rare cases, it may happen that our children's ear protection is perceived as very tight and the pressure on the head as too strong.
 The ear defenders must be so tight in some situations that they will not slip off the ears.
 Imagine, your child is standing next to you while building a house and you are currently working with the jackhammer or the circular saw.
 If the ear protection now slips off the ears, then a secure protection is no longer guaranteed.
 However, if children now use the hearing protection in schools, for example, then the risk of hearing damage is quite low.
 This is more about "quiet work".
 In order to widen the earmuffs and to reduce the pressure on the head, there is a little trick: stuff the original packaging with some paper and put the earmuffs around the packaging.
 Keep the ear protection 1-2 days tense.
 After the 2 days, the contact pressure has decreased a bit and the ear protection is not so tight on the ears.
 If you have no packaging, then just use a wooden post, metal posts, a stair railing or something with which you can expand the ear protection.
 Please note, however, that you do this at your own risk.
-You should then the hearing protection can not be use more in noisy surroundings.
+You should then the hearing protection should not use more in noisy surroundings.
 This trick is intended only for school, kindergarten or quiet environment.
 However, if your child generally feels that hearing protection is unpleasant, do not force him to wear it.
 Children should have fun with our products.
 In case of doubt, you can simply use your return policy.
 You can send the item back to us until 30 days.

 Send us an email